nasa-jpl-memex/memex-explorer/docs/source/user_guide.rst

 .. image:: _static/img/create-seeds.png

-Seeds require a valid name, and either a file or urls placed in the textarea below.
+Seeds require a valid name, and either a file or URLs placed in the textarea below.
 If any of your seeds are invalid, you will get a form error, and all the invalid urls will be highlighted.

 Creating a Seeds List from a DataWake Trail
 *******************************************